 Plus, let’s not forget Rx Contact Lenses (disposable) for misc. armchair athletics: $300 – Reduced by HSA as well

-PRK plus ongoing eyewear: $10,771
+PRK plus ongoing eyeglasses / contacts: $10,771

-Continue with full Rx eyewear: $12,643
+Continue with full Rx eyeglasses / contacts: $12,643

-I chose a 20 year cut-off since I might need lens replacement by then, if cataracts strike.
-It’s a win-win situation at that point, since you get perfect vision with those new lenses implanted.
+I chose a 20-year cut-off since I might need lens replacement by then if cataracts strike.
+It’s a win-win situation at that point since you get perfect vision with those new lenses implanted.
 Or, maybe I’ll luck out and never have to worry about it.
 I do like being in the sun though…

 Every month I go back to the eye doc to see how things are shaping up.
 The left eye continues to be the winner in the race, giving me 20/20 distance clarity.
 The right eye has improved from month 1 where I had a correction of -2.0, to month 2, where I’d improved to -1.0.
-Basically, things get doubled/blurry after about 10 feet of distance.
+Things get doubled/blurry after about 10 feet of distance.